 Europe was the second-largest dominating market globally for contract research organizations in the year 2018.
-The Europe CRO market is expected to reach US$ 22,157.62 Mn in 2025 from US$ 12,476.8 Mn in 2017.
-The growth of the CRO market is driven by many factors such as a rise in the number of clinical trials, increase expenditure on research and development in the country.
-R&D spending by the biopharmaceutical companies has been increased over the years according to a report published by the European Federation of Pharmaceutical Industries and Associations (EFPIA).
-Along with the growth of big CRO, there is also a growing demand for small and mid-range CROs in this region.
+A report expects the European CRO market to reach US$ 22,157.62 Mn in 2025 from US$ 12,476.8 Mn in 2017.
+The growth of the CRO market is driven by factors such as an increase in the number of clinical trials, an increase in R & D expenditure in the country, etc. As per a report by the European Federation of Pharmaceutical Industries and Associations (EFPIA), there is an increase in R&D spending by biopharmaceutical companies over the years.
+Along with the growth of big CROs, there is also a growing demand for small and mid-range CROs in this region.

 Example of a European CRO: Pivotal is a full-service CRO offering service and expertise in oncology, internal medicine, non-interventional studies, medical monitoring, pharmacovigilance, and auditing.

 The clinical trial industry in the Asia Pacific region is growing in multiples over the past few years.
-The revenue is expected to increase at a 20% compound annual growth rate (CAGR), from 2016 to 2021 compared with the rest of the world’s 11.4% CAGR (see ref.
+A report expects the revenue to increase at a 20% compound annual growth rate (CAGR) from 2016 to 2021 compared with the rest of the world’s 11.4% CAGR (see ref.
 6).
-This growth is evident particularly in countries like Australia and India, which also have a major share of the business.
+This growth is evident, particularly in countries like Australia and India, which also have a major share of the business.

-- This turnaround is expected to be due to large patient naive, faster completion rates, and cost-saving,
+- This turnaround is due to large patient naive, faster completion rates, and cost-saving,

 - Compared to the high per-patient cost in the United States, the Asia-pacific countries are considerably low-cost regions.
 Even Australia, which is often considered a western country, offers considerable cost-advantage compared to the USA.

-- On the other hand, however, there are regulatory concerns surrounding the developing nations.
+- On the other hand, however, there are regulatory concerns surrounding developing nations.

-- Despite this challenge, the APAC is expected to emerge as the fastest-growing regional market due to the rapidly increasing prevalence of therapeutic and chronic diseases like diabetes, infectious diseases, and cardiovascular diseases.
+- Despite this challenge, the experts expect APAC to emerge as the fastest-growing regional market due to the rapidly increasing prevalence of therapeutic and chronic diseases like diabetes, infectious diseases, and cardiovascular diseases.

 Examples of an Asia-Pacific CRO: CROs that have a pan Asia-Pac coverage are limited.
 Most of the CROs specialize in their respective regions of presence, eg Nucleon in India.
 It is better to make the most of these local CROs to get maximum advantage of Asia-Pac.